Do Go On - 319 - Vincent Gigante, The Oddfather

 He attempted to rule his crime family from in prison

-with the help of Costello and Majolanski,
+with the help of Costello and Maya Lansky,

 but found it too difficult.

-Before this, he had been the most powerful mafia don in the country,
+Before this, he had been the most powerful Mafia Don in the country,

 possibly ever up until that point.